Schalkez/portfolio/src/content/blog/en/pnpm-vs-npm.md

 }
 ```

-If you’re not auditing closely—or your CI isn’t sandboxed—that code just executed on your machine.
-Supply-chain attacks like this are everywhere: pull a Node.js repo (maybe for a coding test), run `npm i`, and boom—malware fires, scraping env vars for API keys, GitHub tokens, AWS creds.
-In September 2025 several popular packages such as `chalk` and `debug` were compromised, cascading into hundreds of dependents; the “Shai-Hulud” worm replicated across millions of installs, leaking secrets simply because install scripts auto-ran.
-This is a **classic attack vector**, especially dangerous for juniors or teams that don’t audit dependencies.
+If youâ€™re not auditing closelyâ€”or your CI isnâ€™t sandboxedâ€”that code just executed on your machine.
+Supply-chain attacks like this are everywhere: pull a Node.js repo (maybe for a coding test), run `npm i`, and boomâ€”malware fires, scraping env vars for API keys, GitHub tokens, AWS creds.
+In September 2025 several popular packages such as `chalk` and `debug` were compromised, cascading into hundreds of dependents; the â€œShai-Huludâ€ worm replicated across millions of installs, leaking secrets simply because install scripts auto-ran.
+This is a **classic attack vector**, especially dangerous for juniors or teams that donâ€™t audit dependencies.

-### ✅ PNPM Handles It Smarter
+### âœ… PNPM Handles It Smarter

-- **No script runs by default**—you have to explicitly allow it.
+- **No script runs by default**â€”you have to explicitly allow it.
 - You can set `--ignore-scripts` globally in `.npmrc`:
   ```bash
   pnpm install --ignore-scripts
   ```
-- Keeps **third-party payloads dormant**—grab a random repo, run `pnpm i`, and malicious scripts stay asleep instead of stealing keys or spreading.
+- Keeps **third-party payloads dormant**â€”grab a random repo, run `pnpm i`, and malicious scripts stay asleep instead of stealing keys or spreading.
-- PNPM also sandboxes `node_modules`, preventing **module A from overriding module B**—attacks such as _prototype pollution_ or _dependency shadowing_ basically disappear.
+- PNPM also sandboxes `node_modules`, preventing **module A from overriding module B**â€”attacks such as _prototype pollution_ or _dependency shadowing_ basically disappear.

-> 🧠 Translation: pnpm installs packages without blindly trusting them—exactly what you want after the latest supply-chain incidents.
+> ðŸ§  Translation: pnpm installs packages without blindly trusting themâ€”exactly what you want after the latest supply-chain incidents.

 ---

-## 🧠 A Different Design Mindset
+## ðŸ§  A Different Design Mindset

-### 1️⃣ “Global Store” — Smart Disk Usage
+### 1ï¸âƒ£ â€œGlobal Storeâ€ â€” Smart Disk Usage

 PNPM keeps dependencies in a single global store (by default: `~/.pnpm-store`).
-Each package exists **once**—projects just link to it.
+Each package exists **once**â€”projects just link to it.

 ```bash
 # First project